HPCBio/Data-Management/lessons/01-data-organization.md

 ## Introduction

+* Project organization is one of the most important parts of any project
+* Best to think about organization prior to start, but never too late

 ^Project organization is one of the most important parts of a sequencing project, but is often overlooked in the excitement to get a first look at new data.
 While it's best to get yourself organized before you begin analysis, it's never too late to start.

 ---

+## Introduction

+* Think about the project as a biological experiment
+	* How do you design an experiment?
+	* How many variations on analyses can you perform?

-^You should approach your sequencing project in a very similar way to how you do a biological experiment, and ideally, begins with experimental design.
+^You should approach your project in a very similar way to how you do a biological experiment, and ideally, begins with experimental design.
 We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and that you have enough statistical power.
 For all of those steps, collecting specimens, extracting DNA, prepping your samples, you've likely kept a lab notebook that details how and why you did each step, but documentation doesn't stop at the sequencer!

 ---

+## Introduction

+* How do you track experimental data and analyses?
+	* ( I am hoping a few will say a lab notebook :smiley: )
+	* You *document* them, keeping as much information as possible about...
+		* Overall experimental design
+		* How data are generated (experimental conditions, treatments, replicates, processed batches, etc)
+		* How data are further processed (filtered, normalized, condensed, visualized, etc)

+---

+## Introduction

+* You should think about this when performing computational analyses
+	* How do you organize your data?
+		* Think about what kinds of data you start with
+		* What you will probably generate
+* What is the best way to name your data and your directories?

 ^Every computational analysis you do is going to spawn many files, and inevitability, you'll want to run some of those analysis again.
 Genomics